 Do consider nominating a technical assistance resource, by clicking on the "submit new resource" button seen above and fill out the form.
 Submissions are reviewed monthly and will be added to the library if approved.

 CrowdEd Learning, a World Education Initiative has created a series of tools to help instructors and adult education programs plan for effective instruction.
-This resource, Teacher Tools, allows you to explore strategies for effective online instruction and provides resources to formulate your online instructional plan.
-Additional resources are available to help you decide what communication tools, content resources, and classroom management tools you can use to provide a high-quality learning environment.
+This resource, the Skill Directory, allows you to explore academic, workplace, and lifelong learning competencies and provides examples of high-quality open educational resources to be used in the classroom.